Woodroffe

 Table Chart PROFILE FAQ

-Woodroffe has a typical household mix, with a lower-than-average median household size
+Woodroffe has a typical household mix, with a fairly typical median household size

-Family households account for 71.5% of all households, consisting of 31.7% couples with children, 21.3% couples without children, and 16.7% single parent families.
-Non-family households make up the remaining 28.5%, with lone person households at 24.5% and group households comprising 3.6%.
-The median household size is 2.6 people, which is smaller than the Greater Darwin average of 2.8.
+Family households account for 71.5% of all households, including 31.7% couples with children, 21.3% couples without children, and 16.7% single parent families.
+Non-family households make up the remaining 28.5%, with lone person households at 24.5% and group households comprising 3.6% of the total.
+The median household size is 2.6 people, which matches the Greater Darwin average.

 Frequently Asked Questions - Households